 Dimensions: Length: 50 inches Height: Just under 8 feet

 Basic Information: -The T50 Racing Sloop is an ultra light design built for exciting and very fast sailing. -The T50's keel is 20 inches deep.
-A dock is the easiest place to launch a T50 from, or else wear shorts and wading shoes if launching from shore. -Despite her size the T50 Racing Sloop weighs only 8 pounds and is still very easy to carry. -The T50 Racing Sloop is the ultimate RC sailing boat.
-It is an extremely light and very powerful boat that sails incredibly fast.
-The T50 is very carefully engineered to be a phenomenal sailing machine. -The T50 has a wooden strip-planked hull, but with the provided strongback template the whole hull can be glued together in less than five hours.
-The result is a gorgeous display-worthy western red cedar racing machine. -The T50's shrouds can be unhooked and the mast slides out of the hull in less than a minute for easy carrying. -The keel and rudder also slide out in less than a minute, and you are ready to slip the beautiful wooden hull into your car.
+A dock is the easiest place to launch a T50 from, or else wear shorts and wading shoes if launching from shore. -Despite her size the T50 Racing Sloop weighs only 8 pounds and is still very easy to carry. - The T50 is very carefully engineered to be a phenomenal sailing machine.
+It is an extremely light and very powerful boat that sails incredibly fast. -The T50 has a wooden strip-planked cedar hull, but with the provided strongback template the whole hull can be assembled and glued together in 5 - 7 hours.
+The result is a gorgeous display-worthy western red cedar racing machine. -The T50's shrouds can be unhooked, and the mast slides out of the hull in less than a minute for easy carrying. -The keel and rudder also slide out in less than a minute, and you are ready to slip the beautiful wooden hull into your car.

 Dimensions: Length: 50 inches Height: Width: 50 inches